Skeleton Cave (Oregon): History

 The cave was surveyed by Walter J. Perry and Phil Brogan using a compass and pace method.
 They measured a length of 3,036 feet.
 Perry then later sketched the outline of the cave passage.
 He noted a side passage at about 1,734 feet into the cave, which was later named the Bear Passage.
 This same passage is where the majority of the skeletons and bone dust were found.
 Perry would later be filmed in the cave by MGM and FOX News for a history film about the area.

 In a book published by Ronald Greeley of NASA, the cave was surveyed and his map produced a length of 3,300 feet.
 But it did not include the small portion south of the entrance.
 In 1971, a complete survey by Jim Nieland discerned a more accurate length of 3,560 feet.
 Boyd Cave is a part of the same lava flow as Skeleton Cave and trends toward the Bear Passage, also known as the Tributary Tube.

-In recent times, the cave, along with others nearby, was evaluated and an environmental impact assessment done.
+In recent times prior to 2002, the cave, along with others nearby, was evaluated and an environmental impact assessment done.
 Skeleton Cave in particular had its parking lot relocated to minimize impact to the vegetation and cave resources.
 A seasonal closure was placed from October 15 to May 1 of every year for bat hibernation.
 The cave was historically known to be a bat cave (harboring bats) and was possibly mapped by the Bend Commercial club.